sunilrpandey/utils/linux/linux_commands.md

 [Grep Notes](grep_commands.md)

 ## Basics
-    lsb_release -a  //Check ubuntu version
+    echo $SHELL  # to show bash type lsb_release -a  //Check ubuntu version
     ps -i

     curl <url> -o <filename>
     curl -I <url>
     read -t 3 -n 1
+    nl filename // add line numbers to a file who | tee logfile // out on terminal as well as logfile cat file1 file2 | tee -a file1file2 // appe

     if[$? = 0]
+    - Scripts run in their own shell
+    - to read a script and access its variable source it before using its variable, it has two ways to do this source ./script.sh
+        . ./script.sh

+## Process
+$ ps
 ## sed - stream editor
 ```sh
     cat filename | sed 's/i/I/' # replace i with I but only first in the line